One Method to Solve all Stock Problems on LeetCode

 Note

-Note: In this article, I will frequently use the term "transaction".
-We define one "transaction" as one buy and one sell.
+Please note that I will frequently use the term "transaction" in this article.
+We define a "transaction" as one buy and one sell.

 Sounds complicated, right?
 Don't worry.
 Our goal right now is just to enumerate everything.
 No matter how many states you have, my job is to list them all out in one go.